Zhang-lab/ATAC-seq_QC_analysis/documents/Documentation.md

 **Outline**
 I, Output example and annotation
+II, Visulization through qATACViewer
-II, Terms
+III, Terms
-III, Data processing details
+IV, Data processing details

 ## I, Output example
 After running the pipeline, there will be a folder called **Processed_${name}**, all intermediate files and final output files are stored there.
 And it looks like this (using an ENCODE data for example):